TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 **Note**: Developers in the community have set up CoaL successfully on Windows and on Linux using these instructions as general guidelines, modifying them as needed.

+**Additionally**: With the introduction of the [ISO Installer](./iso-installer.md) it may be easier to, within the virtual machine constraints mentioned below, to install a vitual Triton head node from an ISO installer instead.

 **WARNING**: The installation procedure and configuration options in this document are not appropriate for production deployments.